TheJumpCloud/jcapi-java/jcapiv2/docs/CommandsApi.md

 <a name="graphCommandAssociationsList"></a>
 # **graphCommandAssociationsList**
-> List&lt;GraphConnection&gt; graphCommandAssociationsList(commandId, targets, contentType, accept, limit, skip)
+> List&lt;GraphConnection&gt; graphCommandAssociationsList(commandId, targets, contentType, accept, limit, skip, xOrgId)

 List the associations of a Command